 At Bay Area Plumbing we manage the entire process, from detecting the source of a leak in your plumbing system to repairing or replacing the pipe or pipes that are leaking.
 We even have partners in construction that are on standby to help with water restoration in order to avoid water damage that can result from a water leak.
 If water extraction and dry out are necessary, they are available 24 hours a day to assist in this process.

-If you believe that you may have a water leak but you are unsure of it’s source, we will come out to your home and talk with you in order to gain a better understanding of your concerns.
+If you believe that you may have a water leak but you are unsure of its source, we will come out to your home and talk with you in order to gain a better understanding of your concerns.
 If you indicate to us that there is a troubled area of which you are aware, we will then inspect the troubled area and if it appears to be a common issue we may be able to rectify the situation easily.
-If you are unaware of where water may be leaking from and the cause for a suspected leak is not easily determined, we will then systematically go through the home in an effort to locate the source of the leak.
-If the source is not easily identified, such as a hose bib that has been left on, a leaky toilet or a water heater, we may then use our high tech leak detection equipment to help us determine precisely where the leak is located.
+If you are unaware of where water may be leaking from and the cause of a suspected leak is not easily determined, we will then systematically go through the home in an effort to locate the source of the leak.
+If the source is not easily identified, such as a hose bib that has been left on, a leaky toilet or a water heater, we may then use our high-tech leak detection equipment to help us determine precisely where the leak is located.

 Once the source of the leak has been identified we will then inform you and make our recommendations on what we believe is the best approach for you to take in order to rectify the problem.
 If this occurrence has happened several times, you may even want to consider re-piping your home instead of just repairing the troubled section only to have another leak occur again in the near future.
 We normally give home owners the option to repair a pipe or to do a complete re-pipe.
 Whether you chose to have a complete re-pipe may depend on the age of the piping system in your home or the finances you have available at the time that the repairs are needed.
 If you think that you have a water leak, please give us a call and we would be happy to help you.